swcarpentry/shell-novice/_episodes/04-pipefilter.md

 > this.
 >
 > 1. Can you match the same set of files with basic wildcard expressions
->     that do not use the `[]` syntax? *Hint*: You may need more than one
+>     that do not use the `[]` syntax? *Hint*: You can use more than one
 >     expression.
 >
-> 2. The expression that you found and the expression from the lesson match the
+> 2. The expressions that you found and the expression from the lesson match the
 >     same set of files in this example.
 What is the small difference between the
 >     outputs?
 >